 At UNC, I teach undergraduate courses on International Relations and World Politics (POLI 150), International Political Economy (POLI 442), and The Politics of the Pre-World War I Era of Globalization (POLI 258).
 My graduate courses include Scope and Method in Political Science (POLI 780) and the Politics of International Money and Finance (POLI 853).

 I spent the Fall 2017 semester as a Fulbright visiting scholar at the Hertie School of Governance, in Berlin.
-I’m an Associate Editor at the American Journal of Political Science, and a member of the Editorial Board of Women Also Know Stuff.
+I was an Associate Editor at the American Journal of Political Science, in 2018-2019.
+I’m on the Executive Committee of the Women Also Know Stuff initiative.